-Peter D. Jacobson, J.D., M.P.H., is co-director of the Network’s Mid-States Region Office and Professor Emeritus of Health Law and Policy, and Director, at the Center for Law, Ethics, and Health, at the University of Michigan School of Public Health, where he taught courses on health law, public health law, and public health policy.
+Peter D. Jacobson, J.D., M.P.H., is a Consultant, Mid-States Region and Professor Emeritus of Health Law and Policy, and Director, at the Center for Law, Ethics, and Health, at the University of Michigan School of Public Health, where he taught courses on health law, public health law, and public health policy.
 Professor Jacobson served on the Board of Health for the Washtenaw County (Michigan) Health Department.
 Previous Board Memberships include the National Center for Healthcare Leadership and Heluna Health.
 He is the principal investigator for the Mid-States Region of the Network for Public Health Law, a Robert Wood Johnson Foundation program.

 Professor Jacobson’s most recent research included a Robert Wood Johnson Foundation project examining the implementation of health in all policies programs, and a de Beaumont Foundation funded project examining the legal issues that contributed to the Flint Water Crisis.
 Jacobson’s previous public health systems research projects included health departments’ strategic adaptations, public health entrepreneurship, and the U.S. Surgeon General’s vital mission.
 His books include Law and the Health System (co-authored—Foundation Press, 2014), youth tobacco control, breast cancer, and the role of the courts in shaping health policy.